gosweetspot/freight-api/pickupbooking/post.md

 ***

 ## Parameters
 - **Carrier** - Specify the carrier to book a pickup for.
 Supported values: "CastleParcel", "PostHaste", "NZCouriers", "Mainstream", "FedEx", "NZPost", "FirstGlobal".
+This value can be obtained from the AvailableServices endpoint.
 Mandatory field.
 - **Consignments** - An array of consignment number strings representing the consignments to be picked up.
 This field is mandatory when booking for *Mainstream*, *FedEx* and *NZPost*.
 You can include it for other carriers but it will do nothing.
 - **TotalKg** - A decimal number indicating the total weight of parcels.
 This field is mandatory when booking for *FirstGlobal*.
 You can include it for other carriers but it will do nothing.
 - **Parts** - An integer number indicating the total number of parcels.
 This field is mandatory when booking for *FirstGlobal*.
 You can include it for other carriers but it will do nothing.